xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 For more info, see [CyberConnect & XMTP Integration Demo App](https://github.com/cyberconnecthq/cc-xmtp-chatapp) and [Integrating XMTP into CyberConnect](https://cyberconnect.hashnode.dev/integrating-xmtp-into-cyberconnect-a-guide)
 - [Lens](https://www.lens.xyz/)
 For more info, see the [Hey Lens app](https://github.com/heyxyz/hey) GitHub repo.

-### Decentralized app store

-To launch your own dApp store and list any dApp, including your own, see the [Polygon dApp Store Kit](https://polygon.technology/blog/dapp-store-kit-your-dapp-your-store-your-rules)

 ### Wallet apps